 Our tips to protect yourself from wire fraud:

 - Verify that the email addresses you’ve received any payment instructions from, especially if the email is informing you of a change to instructions or bank account.

 - Reach out directly to the organization/person requesting the funds to verify the request using the contact information from your own personal records or a legitimate website.
 Never click on any links in the email itself or use any of the contact information provided.

 - Use two factor authentication.

 - Slow Down!
 Red flags may be present.
 Ask questions and verify!

-If you believe you are a victim of fraud, or you have any questions: contact your financial provider immediately as time is critical to recover funds.
+If you think you could be a victim of fraud or have any questions, contact your financial provider immediately—time is critical to recover funds.
 Your financial team will be able to support you through the entire process.
+If you bank with ATB, contact us at 1-877-363-4855 as soon as you can.
+Our experts will support you through the entire process.

 While we want this information to be useful for you, we make no promise, representation or warranty about its accuracy or completeness.
 We don’t accept any liability or responsibility whatsoever for any loss arising from any use of this document or its contents.
 This information is not kept up-to-date.
 Without our prior consent, this document may not be reproduced in whole or in part, or referred to in any manner, including any information, opinions and conclusions it contains.
 This document is provided for information purposes only and is not intended to replace or substitute for professional advice.